QTP Actions and Action Properties

-Then, Action2 will run only once irrespective on how many times it was called in Test2.
+Then, Action2 will run only once irrespective of how many times it was called in Test2.

 #6) A previously reusable action can be changed to become non-usable and vice versa.

-#7) When a previously reusable action is marked as non-reusable the test that calls the action fails and a warning message is displayed to the user.
+#7) When a previously reusable action is marked as non-reusable, then the test that calls the action fails and a warning message is displayed to the user.

-#8) We have seen in the previous article how parameters can be passed “To” and “From” actions.
-To define these you could do one of the following:
+#8) In the previous article, we have seen how parameters can be passed “To” and “From” actions.
+To define this, you can do one of the following:

-#10) To send parameters to an action the general syntax is:
+#10) To send parameters to action, the general syntax is: